 Widening participation supports adult learners who want to go to university.
 If you’re an adult with few or no qualifications you could get into higher education through the Scottish Wider Access Programme (SWAP).
 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 Search for college or university courses on My World of Work.

 Information about programming boot camps and intensive courses can also be found online.

 You’ll find software engineers working in almost all sectors, including the healthcare and social care sectors.
-Services in patient care, including telecare and home health monitoring are expanding all the time.
-In the NHS in Scotland, demand for software developers is high.
+Services in patient care, including telecare and home health monitoring, are expanding all the time.
+In the NHS in Scotland, the demand for software developers is high.

 You may work on more than one project at a time depending on the needs and priorities of the organisation.
 Software engineers usually work in a team with other digital professionals.

 - maintaining and improving current products and systems

 - producing clean, secure, and efficient code that meets required standards and technical specifications

 - integrating software components with third-party applications